lschmid83/Dragon-Island/README.md

 Importing an Android Studio Project
 ===================================

-The DragonIsland-Android-Studio project is the most up to date mobile version of the game using Android SDK API Level 24 which has been published to Google Play.
+The DragonIsland-Android-Studio project is the most up to date version of the game which has been published to Google Play.

 Download the required software here: